analysis-bots/OmniTune/README.md

 ```

 #### Constraint-wise Analysis:
+Below is the prompt provided to the LLM to generate the constraint wise JSON to present a constraint-wise analysis for each refinement:
 ```
 You are an agent responsible for parsing constraints from a user query.
 You receive a string containing the constraints and should return a list of constraints, as follows: